How Can I Improve My Mental Health Without Therapy?

 - Practice difficult conversations

-- Engage in perspective-taking exercises
+- Do perspective-taking exercises

 - Study nonverbal communication